realkemon/home/pages/etl_bergen.md

 // Toggle the line of the respective setting you want to change by (un-)commenting.
 //
 // setdamagable tank 0			// Make tank invulnerable
-globalaccum 5 set 1			  	// Secure flag while Allies hold both CP and flag
+globalaccum 5 set 1			  	// Secure flag once Allies held flag for 30 seconds
 //===================================================================================
 ```
 'Bergen, by Detoeni' comes with...
 * ... the option to toggle the tank (in-)vulnerable.
 By default, the tank is vulnerable.
 To prevent Axis from damaging it, uncomment the line `setdamagable tank 0`.
-* ... the option to secure the forward bunker flag while the Allies hold both the CP and the flag.
+* ... the option to secure the forward bunker flag once the Allies held it for 30 seconds consecutively.
 Flag secure is enabled by default.
 To disable it, comment the line `globalaccum 5 set 1`.

 ## Additions